R-Ladies-Gainesville/presentations/README.md

 ## Oct 21, 2019 - [Amy Kendig](https://github.com/aekendig) and Javi Rudolph
 ### Intro to R
 Haven't used R, or want a quick refresher?
-You can access the presentation we showed [here](https://speakerdeck.com/javirudolph/intro2r-rladiesgnv) and the interactive R lesson can be downloaded from this link **add the link**.
+You can access the presentation we showed [here](https://speakerdeck.com/javirudolph/intro2r-rladiesgnv) and the interactive R lesson can be downloaded from this [link](https://tinyurl.com/Intro2R-RLadiesGNV).

 ## May 29, 2019 - R Ladies organizers